hsanjuan/OneVBox/README.md

 Authors
 -------

-This driver is forked from the one-vbox original proyect (http://code.google.com/p/one-vbox), written by Hector Sanjuan, David Rodríguez and Pablo Donaire.
+This driver is forked from the one-vbox original project (http://code.google.com/p/one-vbox), written by Hector Sanjuan, David Rodríguez and Pablo Donaire as CS degree's final project.

 It is maintained by Hector Sanjuan (hsanjuan@opennebula.org).